dgaydukov/cert-ocpjp11/files/BinaryMath.md

 7.25 => 111.01

-# for backwrad conversion: integer part convert normally but fraction with multiply by 2 with minus
+# for backwrad conversion: integer part convert normally but fraction with power of minus
 111.01 = (1 * 2**0) + (1 * 2**1) + (1 * 2**2) + (0 * 2**-1) + (1 * 2**-2) = 1 + 2 + 4 + 0 + 1/4 = 7.25
 ```